 “This program really allows us to begin palliative care in the home for patients or members with advanced illness, while they continue — if they wish — to seek aggressive treatment,” Linda Huffer, president of Sentara Enterprises, told Home Health Care News.
 “It’s an added benefit … [to] provide them services of nurses and social workers to help them identify [and achieve] their goals of care.”

-Sentara is a $6 billion health system with 11 hospitals in Virginia and one in North Carolina.
+Sentara is a health system with $6 billion in total operating revenue, with 11 hospitals in Virginia and one in North Carolina.
 Its home health arm — which falls under the Sentara Enterprises division — spans most of that geography.

 Generally, about 17% of Sentara’s discharges go to its internal home health line.
 In 2018, about 40,000 patients in total received Sentara’s home health services.

 Meanwhile, Philadelphia-based Turn-Key is an affiliate of Enclara Healthcare that provides palliative illness management for health plans and other health care providers.

 “It’s a very complementary, patient-centric approach,” Turn-Key President Greer Myers told HHCN.
 “It’s part of the care continuum that hasn’t really been available until now.”

 After patients are identified and enrolled in the program, a social worker or nurse meets with them in-home to develop a care plan.